 The SSSTS course provides an introduction to health and safety, welfare and environmental issues.
-It is designed for those requiring an understanding of their legal responsibilities relevant to their work activities.
+The course provides the delegate with an understanding of their legal responsibilities relevant to their work activities.

 Site Supervisors, Supervisors-to-be